-The Alaska GED test, when done at a test center, costs $120 but you can take and pay for one of the four subtests at a time so one subtest costs $30.
-The online GED test is more expensive, $36 for each subtest.
-Keep in mind, however, that you’ll also have to purchase four GED Ready tests at $6.99 each (so that’s another $28).
+The Alaska GED test, when done at a test center, costs $144, but you can take and pay for one of the four subtests at a time, so one subtest costs $36.
+The online GED test is the same price, $36 for each subtest.
+Keep in mind, however, that you’ll also have to purchase four GED Ready tests at $6.99 each (so that’s another $28) to be eligible for online testing.
 GED applicants must register online at the website GED.com.

 FREE GED Testing in Alaska